 So you volunteered for Green Seattle Day and you’re wondering, what’s next?

 First of all, thank you for coming out to volunteer with us!
-This year we had a record-breaking number of volunteers come out for Green Seattle Day.
+This year we were blown away by the number of volunteers that came out for Green Seattle Day.
 Secondly, there are so many ways to continue your involvement with the Green Seattle Partnership.
 Here are just a few ways you can make a positive contribution to our forested parklands.

 Volunteer with the Green Seattle Partnership again:

 While Green Seattle Day may be our biggest event of the year, it is certainly not the only opportunity to volunteer with the Green Seattle Partnership.
-Forest restoration events are held year round, and there are over 1,000 volunteers to choose from.
+Forest restoration events are held year round, and there are over 1,000 volunteer events to choose from.
 You can search for upcoming events HERE.

 Spread the Word:

 One of the best ways to get the word out about forest restoration activities is by sharing the work we do.
 If you enjoyed participating in Green Seattle Day, we’d love for you to tell others about your experience.
 Let your friends and family know about Green Seattle Day and the Green Seattle Partnership so they can volunteer at future forest restoration events.
 You can also join the Green Seattle Partnership’s mailing list to stay informed.

 Check in on your plants:

 It is pretty rewarding to go visit a park where you have done some planting.
 If you visit over time and through different season you can see the impact of the forest restoration work that you and other volunteers accomplished at Green Seattle Day.
 You’d be surprised at how much you can learn by revisiting the same place and seeing how both you, and the forest, have grown over time.